Cnly/Crafter/README.md

 ===
 `Crafter is still under development so the API may often change.`

 Usage: Maven 3.
 Download.
 Compile.
 Install.
 Depend.
+Packing Crafter into a standalone jar is recommended.
+Downloads will be open later.
+You can also pack Crafter into your plugin jar(But using multiple plugins with Crafter packaged is NOT recommended).
 If you want to remove those unused classes in your jar, consider adding the following snippet to your pom:
 ```xml
         	<plugin>